uswds/uswds-site/_together/01-summary.md

 ## Citations

-* footnotes will be placed here.
-This line is necessary {:footnotes}

-[^1]: Embedding equity in civic design to transform customer experience.
+1. Embedding equity in civic design to transform customer experience.
 (July 13, 2022) Retrieved on August 19, 2022, from <https://digital.gov/resources/embedding-equity-in-civic-design-to-transform-customer-experience/>

-[^2]: A pattern language: Towns, buildings, construction.
+1. A pattern language: Towns, buildings, construction.
 (1977) Retrieved on August 25, 2022, from <https://www.amazon.com/Pattern-Language-Buildings-Construction-Environmental/dp/0195019199>

-[^3]: VA.gov design system patterns.
+1. VA.gov design system patterns.
 (May 26, 2022) Retrieved on August 19, 2022, from <https://design.va.gov/patterns/>

 Disclaimer: Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
 The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.